MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-faq.md

 For on-premises deployments, devices must be well connected to their on-premises network (domain controllers and/or certificate authority) to reset their PINs.
 Hybrid customers can on-board their Azure tenant to use the Windows Hello for Business PIN reset service to reset their PINs without access to their corporate network.

-## What URLs do I need to whitelist for a hybrid deployment?
+## What URLs do I need to allow for a hybrid deployment?

 Communicating with Azure Active Directory uses the following URLs:
 - enterpriseregistration.windows.net